lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 Use this prompt if you've provided edits outside the chat, to inform the agent of how you would like to have other content written.

 ```
-Below is the section with the edits I made.
-Please explain to me the differences in what you have provided and the edits I made.
+Below is the section with my edits.
+Please explain to me the differences between what you have provided and the edits I made.
 I want you to apply the concepts to future sections.
-Edit:
+Edited Section:

 ```